 - 1. Enter the service mode (see section 2-2-1). - 2.
-Press Function, enter 34, then press SET. - 3.
-The machine emits a tone from the speaker until OK or ERROR is pressed.
+Press Function, enter 34, then press SET. - The machine emits a tone from the speaker until OK or ERROR is pressed.
+Press the ">" key to switch between the two different volume levels.
 If OK is pressed, the machine prints "VOL TEST OK" and goes to the Printer Test.
 If ERROR is pressed, the machine prints "VOL TEST FAILED" and goes to the Printer Test.